-Raisur Rahman is a historian of South Asia interested in social and cultural history of modern India and South Asian Islam.
+Raisur Rahman is a historian of South Asia interested in social and cultural history of modern India and South Asian Muslims.
 Prior to joining Wake Forest faculty in 2008, he earned a Ph.D. in History from the University of Texas at Austin and an M.Phil. and M.A. in History from Jawaharlal Nehru University, New Delhi.
-His primary areas of teaching and research are local history, nationalism, colonialism, urban history, Gandhi, minority politics, literary traditions, and cultural encounters.
-His first book, Locale, Everyday Islam, and Modernity: Qasbah Towns and Muslim Life in Colonial India (Oxford University Press, 2015) explored why the unique small towns of qasbahs in India – and by extension locales – remain major identity-markers and what make qasbahs continue to evoke memory and nostalgia.
+His primary areas of teaching and research include local, urban, and literary histories within the contexts of colonial and cultural encounters.
+He is the author of Locale, Everyday Islam, and Modernity: Qasbah Towns and Muslim Life in Colonial India (Oxford University Press, 2015) and the co-editor of The Cambridge Companion to Sayyid Ahmad Khan (Cambridge University Press, forthcoming 2018).
 Currently, Rais is working on a social history of Bombay, in particular its cosmopolitan nature and the role certain specific Muslim communities played in its social make-up.

 B.A.
 St. Xavier’s College, Ranchi, India 1996